ngodat0103/se347-backend/user-svc/readme.md

 # User Service (user-svc)

-## Project Overview
+## Overview
-The User Service is part of the se347-backend project, which is built using Spring Boot and provides RESTful APIs for user registration, authentication, and account management.
+The User Service is a part of the se347-backend project, built using Spring Boot.
+It provides RESTful APIs for user registration, authentication, and account management.
+This service is designed to be reactive and leverages Spring Data MongoDB for data persistence and Spring Security for authentication and authorization.

+## Technologies Used
+- **Java**: 17
+- **Spring Boot**: 3.3.5
+- **Spring Data MongoDB Reactive**: 3.3.5
+- **Spring Kafka**: 3.3.5
+- **Spring Security **: 1.3.3
+- **Lombok**: For reducing boilerplate code
+- **MapStruct**: For mapping between DTOs and domain objects
+- **Swagger**: For API documentation

 ## Project Structure
 ```
 user-svc
 ├── .mvn
-│   └── wrapper - Contains Maven wrapper scripts for managing dependencies and building the project.
+│   └── wrapper - Maven wrapper scripts for managing dependencies and building the project.
 ├── compose.yaml - Docker Compose configuration for the user service.
 ├── mvnw.cmd - Windows script for running Maven commands.
 ├── pom.xml - Maven configuration file for managing project dependencies.
 ├── readme.md - This file, providing an overview of the user service.
 └── src
     ├── main
-    │   ├── resources - Contains configuration files, templates, and other resources used by the application.
+    │   ├── resources - Configuration files and other resources.
-    │   │   ├── application.yaml - Main application configuration file.
+    │   │   ├── application.yaml - Main application configuration.
     │   │   ├── dev.yaml - Development-specific configuration.
-    │   │   └── META-INF - Contains metadata files for the application.
+    │   │   └── META-INF - Metadata files for the application.
-    │   └── java - Contains the source code for the application.
+    │   └── java - Source code for the application.
     │       └── com
     │           └── github
     │               └── ngodat0103
     │                   └── usersvc
     │                       ├── UserServiceApplication.java - Main application class.
-    │                       ├── controller - Contains controllers responsible for handling incoming requests and returning responses.
+    │                       ├── controller - Controllers for handling requests.
-    │                       ├── dto - Contains data transfer objects (DTOs) used for data exchange between the application and external services.
-    │                       │   └── mapper - Contains mappers for converting between DTOs and domain objects.
+    │                       ├── dto - Data Transfer Objects (DTOs).
-    │                       ├── exception - Contains custom exception classes for handling errors.
+    │                       ├── exception - Custom exception classes.
-    │                       ├── security - Contains classes related to security configuration and authentication.
+    │                       ├── security - Security configuration classes.
-    │                       ├── service - Contains service classes responsible for business logic.
+    │                       ├── service - Business logic services.
-    │                       │   └── impl - Contains implementations of service interfaces.
-    │                       ├── swagger - Contains configuration for Swagger documentation.
+    │                       ├── swagger - Swagger configuration.
-    │                       └── persistence - Contains classes related to data persistence.
+    │                       └── persistence - Data persistence classes.
-    │                           ├── document - Contains domain objects that represent data stored in the database.
-    │                           └── repository - Contains repositories for interacting with the database.
-    └── test - Contains unit and integration tests for the application.
+    └── test - Unit and integration tests for the application.
-        └── java
-            └── com
-                └── github
-                    └── ngodat0103
-                        └── usersvc
-                            └── controller - Contains integration tests for the controllers.
 ```

 ## API Endpoints
 The User Service supports the following API endpoints:

 | Endpoint                     | HTTP Method | Description                                           |